-Emergency Department point of care ultrasound is a core competency in all three years of the residency.
+Emergency Department point-of-care ultrasound (POCUS) is a core competency in all 3 years of the residency.
 Our faculty believe that ultrasound is an important skill that alters workups and patient care.
-To this point, ultrasound training is incorporated early into residency with a two-day ultrasound orientation and a total of four weeks ultrasound specific training during intern year.
+To this point, ultrasound training is incorporated early into residency with a 2-day ultrasound orientation and a total of 4 weeks ultrasound-specific training during intern year.